cinnData/PythonBootcamp/Lectures/[PY-07] NumPy and Matplotlib.md

     326.17, 329.51, 319.26, 321.32, 316.59, 315.13, 312.30, 310.99, 317.75, 316.28, 320.83])
 ```

-5. In the first question of the homework of lecture PY-05, you wrote a function which takes the height and the weight (single numbers, not vectors) and returns a **categorization** of the BMI.
+5. In the first exercise of the homework of lecture PY-05, you wrote a function which takes the height and the weight (single numbers, not vectors) and returns a **categorization** of the BMI.
 Can you modify that function so it takes a vector of heights and a vector of weights and returns a vector of categorized BMI's?
 Note that what you need is a **vectorized function**.

 6. Rewrite the code given in the example of this lecture, so it can be used to calculate the BMI (either numeric or categorical) using lists instead of NumPy arrays.
 So, you have to start with a list of heights and a list of weights and calculate a list of BMI's.